 To apply, please send a CV, academic record, and the names and contact details of two referees to: Professor Aaron Marshall, aaron.marshall@canterbury.ac.nz, with “Electrocatalysis in AEMEL” in the subject line.

-The scholarship is funded via the Marsden Fund and provides a non-taxed stipend of NZD$35,000 per annum plus the PhD tuition fee for three years.
+The scholarship provides a non-taxed stipend of NZD$35,000 per annum plus the PhD tuition fee for three years.

 New and improved concentrated dairy products are constantly being designed for their nutritional value and health benefits.
 The goal of this project is to use both theory and experiments to develop rheological models for emerging products.
 The project is affiliated with the MacDiarmid Institute and funded by Fonterra, and represents a rare opportunity to carry out research embedded with the expert team at Fonterra’s Research and Development Center, in Palmerston North, New Zealand.